Nuvorix/Free-WordPress-Glossary-Plugin/README.md

-# Free-WordPress-Glossary-Plugin
-This is a free WordPress Glossary Plugin from Nuvorix.com

-# Information:
+# Information
 A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, caching, and more.

-## Please note
+## Important Note
-If you plan to create a lot of glossaries or expect significant traffic, we recommend using a caching plugin to enhance performance alongside with the caching in this script.
+If you plan to create a large number of glossary entries or expect significant traffic, we recommend using a caching plugin alongside this script’s built-in caching for enhanced performance, e.g., LiteSpeed Cache.
-E.g. LiteSpeed Cache

 ## Features

-- **Custom Glossary Archive Page**:
+### Custom Glossary Archive Page
-  A dedicated page with search functionality, abbreviation full form, and alphabetical filtering, making it easy for users to find glossary terms.
+A dedicated page with search functionality, abbreviation support, and alphabetical filtering, making it easy for users to find glossary terms.
+This page also includes pagination, displaying up to 25 glossaries per page.
+Users can navigate through additional pages if there are more than 25 terms.

-  This also has pageination and shows maximum 25 glossaries.
-When there are more than 25 glossaries - you can view more by going to the next or previous page.
+### Tooltips with Abbreviation Support

-- **Tooltips with Abbreviation Support**: centered tooltip box that displays the 300-character text from the "Add New Glossary" editor.
-The background dims, and you can exit the tooltip by:
+A centered tooltip box displays up to 300 characters of text from the "Add New Glossary" editor.
+The tooltip background dims, and you can close it by:
-  1. Pressing the "X"
+- Pressing the "X"
-  2. Clicking on the background
+- Clicking on the background
-  3. Pressing "Escape" on your keyboard.
+- Pressing "Escape" on the keyboard

-- **Caching**
+### Caching
-- Implemented on-demand caching for glossary terms when viewed for the first time.
+- **On-demand Caching**: Glossary terms are cached the first time they are viewed.
-- Glossary Cache Log displays the newest entries at the top.
+- **Glossary Cache Log**: Displays the newest entries at the top, limited to 1000 entries (older entries are automatically removed).
-- Glossary Cache and Glossary Cache Log pages have buttons at the top.
-- Optimized caching to use WordPress's native caching more effectively.
-- Reduced redundant caching actions.
-- Caching occurs only if a glossary term appears on a page and isn't already cached.
+- **Optimized Caching**: Uses WordPress’s native caching and minimizes redundant actions.
+Caching occurs only if a glossary term appears on a page and is not already cached.
-- Glossary Cache Log shows a maximum of 1000 entries.
-The oldest entries will be removed automatically when new ones are added beyond this limit.
-This shows when cache are generated for terms
-- Glossaries are cached 1 week (168 hours), then it resets cache and rebuilds when visiting pages that includes glossaries
+- **Automatic Cache Reset**: Cached terms are stored for 1 week (168 hours) and automatically rebuild when users visit pages containing glossary terms.

-- **Responsive Design**:
+### Responsive Design
 Works well on both desktop and mobile devices, ensuring accessibility for all users.

-- **
+---

 ## Security Features

-- **Input Sanitization**:
+### Input Sanitization
-  All user inputs, such as search queries and term entries, are sanitized to prevent malicious code injections.
+All user inputs, such as search queries and glossary entries, are sanitized to prevent code injection.

-- **Data Validation**:
+### Data Validation
-  Ensures that only valid data is stored in the database for tooltip text and glossary terms.
+Only valid data is stored for tooltip text and glossary terms, ensuring database integrity.

-- **Nonce Verification**:
+### Nonce Verification
-  Uses nonce verification to secure form submissions, ensuring that requests are intentional and prevent CSRF attacks.
+Form submissions use nonce verification to prevent CSRF attacks.

-- **Escaping Output to Prevent XSS**:
+### XSS Protection
-  Tooltip text and other glossary data are escaped before being displayed in the browser, preventing XSS attacks.
+Tooltip text and glossary data are escaped before being displayed in the browser to prevent XSS attacks.

-- **Glossary Management**:
+### Glossary Management
-  Administrators and Editors are allowed to create, edit, or delete glossary terms, ensuring secure control over glossary entries.
+Administrators and Editors can securely create, edit, or delete glossary terms.

+---

 ## How Glossary Terms are Stored and Retrieved

 ### Storage in Database

-- Glossary terms are stored as custom post types in the WordPress `wp_posts` table.
-Each term is saved with a `post_type` of `glossary` to distinguish them from other post types like `post` (blog posts) or `page`.
-- Additional information such as the tooltip text and abbreviation full form is stored as post metadata in the `wp_postmeta` table, linked to each glossary term using its `post_id`.
+Glossary terms are stored as custom post types (`glossary`) in the `wp_posts` table, with tooltip text and abbreviation stored in the `wp_postmeta` table using meta keys `_tooltip_text` and `_abbreviation_full_form`.

-Examples of metadata storage:
-- Tooltip text is stored with the meta_key `_tooltip_text`.
-- Abbreviation full form is stored with the meta_key `_abbreviation_full_form`.

 ### Retrieval of Glossary Terms

-Glossary terms are fetched using a `WP_Query` that targets posts with a `post_type` of `glossary`.
+Glossary terms are fetched using a `WP_Query` that targets `post_type` set to `glossary`.

 Example:
 ```php